 Academic dishonesty, of which cheating and plagiarism are the most common examples, is a serious violation of the principles of higher education.
 Daemen University takes the position that academic honesty is to be upheld with the highest degree of integrity.
 The University has a responsibility to support individual thought and the generation of new ideas.
 This cannot be done when violations of academic honesty go unchallenged.
 Find the academic honesty complete policy and examples on the university’s policies.daemen.edu.

 GENERAL CONDUCT REGULATION

-THE COLLEGE YEAR
+THE UNIVERSITY YEAR

 The academic year consists of two semesters of approximately fifteen weeks (including examination periods) each.
 The Fall semester begins in late August/early September; the Spring semester begins in January.
 Classes are also offered during a 3-week Intersemester Session (January), two 4 1/2-week Summer Sessions (I: June; II: July/ August), and a 9 1/2-week Summer Session (III: June through early August).
 An Academic Calendar published annually governs the beginning and end of terms, class meetings and final examination dates, and administrative deadlines.
 Class schedules published each semester on WebAdvisor (accessible to guests as well as the Daemen community) assign times and places for courses.
 Final examination schedules are released early in each semester.